Recovery

 Commonly Reported

-• Injection site reactions — mild redness, swelling, or itching at the injection point.
-Usually resolves within 30 minutes.
+• Injection site reactions — some redness, swelling, or itching that clears up within 30 minutes.

-• Temporary fatigue during the loading phase — attributed to the TB-500 component and the body's systemic repair response.
-Typically resolves after the first week.
+• Fatigue during the loading phase — this comes from TB-500 and your body's systemic repair kicking in.
+Usually passes after the first week.

 Theoretical Considerations

-• BPC-157's modulation of the NO system creates theoretical interactions with blood pressure medications.
+• BPC-157's NO system effects create possible interactions with blood pressure medications.

-• Neither compound has completed human clinical trials as a therapeutic agent.
+• Neither peptide has been through human clinical trials as a therapeutic agent — all the safety data is preclinical.

 Important